christian-vorhemus/autcar/docs/2_Software_Setup.md

  Your car is now listening for commands (by default on port 8090)

-2. On your PC, start the web client with
+2. On your PC, change directory into the `src` folder and start the web client with
  ```
  python autcar/web/server.py
  ```